 Blackout: Three layers of Chocolate Cake, filled with chocolate pudding or chocolate pastry cream, with cake crumbs on the sides or top and sides.
 This cake is also known as Brooklyn Blackout Cake.
 Bake four layers and use one layer for the crumbs.
 You can also bake three layers and use one for the crumbs.

 German Chocolate: Originally, the chocolate layers in German chocolate cake were made using dark baking chocolate squares.
 Nowadays, most recipes call for sweetened chocolate such as the bittersweet chocolate that you’ll find in this recipe.
 Often, the layers are filled and frosted with a mixture of evaporated milk and egg yolks along with coconut and pecans.
 This version contains butter, sugar, and heavy cream instead of evaporated milk and you have the choice of pecans, walnuts, or additional shredded coconut.

 Hummingbird – A layered cake made of banana, pineapple, and pecans (or walnuts if you choose) is frosted and filled with cream cheese frosting.
 This version, unlike its traditional counterparts, contains less fruit to lighten the cake.

 Lady Baltimore: Well known in the Southern United States, this White Cake is filled with chopped nuts and dried fruit filling, usually raisins but may include figs, is frosted in boiled icing.
-A moist, three-layered white cake with a filling of raisins, nuts and sometimes other fruit such as figs. The cake is covered with a fluffy white frosting such as boiled icing (just like Italian buttercream meringue without the butter.)
+A moist, three-layered white cake with a filling of raisins, nuts and sometimes other fruit such as figs, and traditionally frosted with boiled icing.
+However, I prefer to use Italian Buttercream.